Songtech-0912/songtech-0912.github.io/content/quantum-mechanics/index.md

 \end{pmatrix}
 {% end %}

 Notice here that to find the adjoint of $\hat A$ we **complex-conjugated** every component of the matrix, and then transposed the matrix.
 This procedure works for *any* operator when it is in matrix representation.
-This is a straightforward rule to remember - if we're given an operator in matrix form, complex-conjugation and transposing gives us the Hermitian adjoint.
+This is a straightforward rule to remember - if we're given an operator in matrix form, complex-conjugation and transposing gives us the adjoint.

 Unfortunately, if we consider an *abstract operator* (for instance, the projection operator) where we don't know its matrix form, there is usually **no general formula** that relates $\hat A$ and $\hat A^\dagger$.
 However, there are some special cases:

-- A **constant** $c$ has adjoint $c^\dagger = c$
+- A **constant** $c$ has adjoint $c^\dagger = c^*$
 - A **ket** $|a\rangle$ has adjoint $|a\rangle^\dagger = \langle a|$
 - A **bra** $\langle b|$ has adjoint $\langle b|^\dagger = |b\rangle$
 - An **operator** $\hat A$ satisfying $\hat A|\alpha\rangle = |\beta\rangle$ has $\langle \alpha|\hat A^\dagger = \langle \beta|$